yicui/BitTube-on-Flash/README.md

 their broadcasts and replay later, which is not supported by the above simple operation.
 Second, lots of live feeds do not come from a camera, but from some TV capturing devices or already wrapped in HTTP or RTMP stream emitted from an FMS/Wowza/who-knows-what server.
-What's my chance if I ask these **functioning** legacy infrastructure to be restructured for some bandwidth saving?
+What's my chance if I ask these **functioning** legacy infrastructure to be restructured for some bandwidth-saving pitch?
 Well, I learned this the hard way: operators hate intrusion as much as users, if not more.

+So my approach is to ignore the source of the feeds, but focus on the stream itself.
+Most open media containers follow a remarkly similar structure: a file header followed by an array of audio/video/metadata blocks sequenced by their timestamps.